Hobyo: Sultanate of Hobyo

+However, the relationship between Hobyo and Italy soured when Sultan Kenadid refused the Italians' proposal to allow a British contingent of troops to disembark in his Sultanate so that they might then pursue their battle against the Dervish forces.
+Viewed as too much of a threat by the Italians, Sultan Kenadid was eventually exiled to Aden in Yemen and then to Eritrea, as was his son Ali Yusuf, the heir apparent to his throne.
+However, unlike the southern territories, the northern sultanates were not subject to direct rule due to the earlier treaties they had signed with the Italians.

 Climate

 Hobyo has a hot arid climate (Köppen BWh).

 Demographics

 Hobyo has a population of around 11,800 inhabitants.
 The broader Hobyo District has a total population of 67,249 residents.

 Transportation

 Hobyo has a seaport which serves the town.

 For air transportation, the city is served by the Obbia Airport.

 In August 2019, Qatar initiated a project to build the port of Hobyo as part of the development agreements signed between Somalia and Qatar in December 2018.